Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

 <br />

 **Cleaned Data MS Sql query screenshot**
-- Below is a screenshot of a part of the cleaned data in MS Sql Sever.
-You can access the complete Power BI project document [here](MICROSOFT%20STOCK%20MARKET%20ANALYSIS.pbix).
+- Below is a screenshot of a part of the data cleaning in MS Sql Sever.

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|
 ![](images/MS_Sql_Server_Screenshot.png)